landonviator/landonviator-documentation/Project-Documentation/Rust.md

 ## Contributing

 Participation in this open-source project is not only appreciated but also actively encouraged.
-Both individuals with programming expertise and those without can make valuable contributions in diverse ways:
+Both individuals with programming expertise and those without can make valuable contributions in multiple ways:

 #### Testing